-Disclaimer: I am an affiliate with Bookshop.org.
-I recieve a small commission for purchases through their site.
+Disclaimer: This post contains affiliate links.
+I recieve a small commission for items purchased through these links.
 However, I only ever link to items I truly recommend.

 Grace.
 It’s the beautiful gift that God gives us.
 Forgiveness of our wrong doings.
 Roots to help us live loved.
 However, how do we explain this to littles?
 We can have them memorize all the scripture about grace in the Bible.
 But if we don’t take the time to explain what these words mean, does it mean anything?